-(A) With respect to group policies and contracts, not later than the earlier of the next renewal date under these policies or contracts or forty-five days but not less than thirty days after the date on which the association becomes obligated with respect to the policies and contracts;
+(A) With respect to group policies and contracts, not later than the earlier of the next renewal date under these policies or contracts or forty-five days but not less than thirty days after the date on which the association becomes obligated with respect to the policies and contracts; and

-(B) With respect to nongroup policies, contracts, and annuities, not later than the earlier of the next renewal date under the policies or contracts or one year but not less than thirty days after the date on which the association becomes obligated with respect to the policies or contracts;
+(B) With respect to nongroup policies, contracts, and annuities, not later than the earlier of the next renewal date if any under the policies or contracts or one year but not less than thirty days after the date on which the association becomes obligated with respect to the policies or contracts;

-(B) Alternative policies shall contain at least the minimum statutory provisions required in this state and provide benefits that shall not be unreasonable in relation to the premium charged.
+(B) Alternative policies or contracts shall contain at least the minimum statutory provisions required in this state and provide benefits that shall not be unreasonable in relation to the premium charged.
 The association shall set the premium in accordance with a table of rates that it shall adopt.
 The premium shall reflect the amount of insurance to be provided and the age and class of risk of each insured but shall not reflect any changes in the health of the insured after the original policy was last underwritten.

 (viii) When proceeding under subdivision (2)(b) of this section with respect to a policy or contract carrying guaranteed minimum interest rates, the association shall assure the payment or crediting of a rate of interest consistent with subdivision (2)(b)(iii) of section 44-2703;